-The Scottish Government is on-track to meet its legally binding net-zero goal through wind energy and consultations.
+The Scottish Government is all geared up to meet its legally binding net-zero goal through wind energy and consultations.
 These measures are an answer to the Climate Change Bill approved by the Members of the Scottish Parliament (MSPs) a couple of months ago.

-They have agreed to a 75% reduction on emissions by 2030 and net-zero by 2045, a five-year headstart as opposed to the UK Government’s 2050 target.
+The MSPs have agreed to a 75% reduction on emissions by 2030 and net zero by 2045, a five-year headstart as opposed to the UK Government’s 2050 target

 MSPs successfully passed the Climate Change Bill by 113 votes to zero last December at Holyrood.
-It signifies their agreement to target net-zero emissions by 2045, and a 75% reduction of emissions by 2030, which is the steepest statutory target announced compared with other countries across the globe.
+It signifies their agreement to a net zero emission target by 2045, and a 75% reduction of emissions by 2030, which is the steepest statutory target among other countries across the globe.

 The country’s decision calls for strict measures, including offsetting remaining emissions through planting trees and other helpful courses of action that will bring it closer to the goal.

-Roseanna Cunningham, Scottish Climate Change secretary, stated that the Climate Change Bill is evidence of Scotland’s determination to be an international leader for climate action.
-She cited the country’s direct response to the Paris Agreement by placing a robust framework for its statutory target.
-She also mentioned the setting of legally binding goals as a commitment to bringing emissions to net-zero.
+Roseanna Cunningham, Scottish Climate Change secretary, stated that the Climate Change Bill proves Scotland’s determination to be an international leader for climate action.
+She cited the country’s direct response to the Paris Agreement by placing a robust framework for its statutory target and setting legally binding goals as a commitment to bringing emissions on net zero.

-Cunningham also expressed the Scottish Government’s intent to leverage all relevant policy at their disposal to meet the challenge.
-She added that Scotland has chosen to consider all possible actions to drive the change that the world needs.
+Cunningham also expressed the Scottish Government’s intent to use all relevant policy lever at their disposal to meet the challenge.
+She added that Scotland has chosen to consider the maximum possible action to drive the change that the world needs.

 The Offshore Wind Policy Statement draft and Sectoral Marine Plan for Offshore Wind Energy draft have been the subject of the consultations.
 These drafts outline the government’s resolve to maximise opportunities presented by offshore wind.
-It also aims to discuss the next schedule of seabed leasing in Scottish waters – with this seabed space intended to be used for offshore wind.
+It also aims to inform the next schedule of seabed leasing in Scottish waters intended for offshore wind.

-The two consultations are open for a period of fourteen weeks, which started on December 18, 2019, and will last until March 25 of this year.
+The two consultations are open for 14 weeks, which started last December 18, 2019, until March 25th of this year.

 Energy Minister Paul Wheelhouse stated that the government is determined to see its goal by 2045 through leveraging the offshore wind sector in terms of floating wind technologies and fixed foundation.
 He also recognised the need for an expansion of its renewable energy supply to foster the decarbonisation of transport and heat systems.